Beth Patterson: Instruments

 Patterson's preferred instrument is the Irish bouzouki, a teardrop-shaped eight-string instrument of Greek origin that became popular in Irish music in the 1960s.
 She plays a 10-string bouzouki as well.
+She also continues to play bass guitar live and in the studio.
 Patterson uses Infiniti oboe reeds, D'Addario strings, and an Ebow string driver.

 Other media

+Beth Patterson's first major motion picture appearance was in Spinal Tap II: The End Continues as part of Nigel Tufnel's pub band.

 Patterson's film soundtrack credits include the motion pictures Lucinda's Spell, One Eyed King (starring William Baldwin and Armand Assante), and most recently Mike Judge's Extract (on Miramax), starring Jason Bateman, Mila Kunis, and Ben Affleck.

 Patterson was mentioned in three of the Griffen McCandles (Dragons) series of novels written by science fiction/fantasy authors Robert Asprin and Jody Lynn Nye: Dragons Wild, Dragons Deal, and Dragons Run.
 An entire chapter of Dragons Run takes place at a fictional Patterson concert.

 Patterson began writing fiction in 2012.
-She has contributed to over sixty anthologies and published her first novel The Wild Harmonic in 2016.
+She has contributed to over eighty anthologies and published her first novel The Wild Harmonic in 2016.
+Some of Beth's fiction has been archived in the Lunar Codex time capsule.
+Her first story to be included was part of Peregrine Lunar Lander payload which traveled just past lunar orbit before returning to earth.